-The coffee table originally had a glass top, but that got left behind during our cross-country move.
+The coffee table originally had a glass top, but that got left behind during our move from the Midwest to the West Coast.
 There is a raised edge around the whole table top, so we wanted to add a little something to make the entire tabletop flush.
 Tile seemed like the best option.

-Rather than the old days of pilfering through a collection of tiles and mixing and matching (I guess that’s what they did back then), tiles are attached to a mesh backing, with enough space between them for grout.
+Rather than the old days of pilfering through a collection of tiles and mixing and matching (I'm imagining that’s what was done back then!), modern tile sets are attached to a mesh backing, with enough space between them for grout.
 If the tile sheets are too big, you can just cut the mesh and eliminate however many rows of tiles you need.
-They just make it so easy.
+It's just so easy these days.

 Another thing that makes this process easy is double-sided, adhesive sheets.
 The idea is like double-sided tape, but bigger and more heavy duty.
 In this case, we slapped some of those sheets down on the table surface, laid the tile down on top of that, applied the grout, and voila!
-There was more time and thought that ultimately went into the whole process than I am probably making it seem, yet it was simpler than originally expected.
+In retrospect, there was more time and thought that ultimately went into this process than I am probably making it seem.
+Yet, it was simpler than I had expected.

 This past weekend, I was biking around L.A. and made a random stop at a thrift store.
 I happened to find a set of four stools that seemed to work for the table.
 Being on bike, it would have, of course, been impossible to get them home.
-Heading back a while later, what do you know?
-Someone didn’t buy all of the them… someone bought TWO of them!
+Heading back a while later, guess what?
+Someone didn’t buy all of the them… someone bought just TWO!
 BLASTED!
-It was a maddening, yet really funny experience.
+It was a maddening, yet funny/"of course that's what happened" kind of experience.

-So once we get the chairs, for the table, it should just be a matter of cutting the legs to height, staining them, and attaching them to the table.
-It like we are so close but yet so far…… and the search continues.
+So, once we find the right chairs, it should just be a matter of cutting the legs for the table to height, staining, then attaching them.
+It's like we are so close but yet so far…… and the search continues.

 I found a chair set on Craigslist that works well with the tables.
-I wasn’t completely sold on the look of the chair backs, but it was a compromise since my wife didn’t like the saddle chairs I was after.
-Regardless, the color scheme of the chairs we ended up with go great with the table, and the seat padding is a nice microfiber one.
+I wasn’t completely sold on the look of the chair backs, but it was a compromise since my wife didn’t like the saddle style chairs I was after.
+Regardless, the color scheme of these chairs is a great complement to the table, and the seat padding is a nice and comfortable microfiber one.
+I promise you, this looks better in person:

 We visited three hardware stores, and finally discovered (thanks to the helpful folks at Anawalt Lumber in Hollywood) that we could have them saw a 4×4 board (which is actually 3 1/2″ x 3 1/2″) down the 2″ square that we really needed.

 So, with the new legs, we’ve finally finished sanding and staining and all that jazz.
-Ohhhh, what a learning process.
-But that can’t be bad.
-In such projects, it’s nice to know what you’ve done wrong, though it would be even better know beforehand that the outcome isn’t going to work!!!!
+What a learning process this has been.
+In such projects, it’s nice to know what you’ve done wrong, yet it would really be even better knowing beforehand what isn't going to work.
+In that sense, hopefully this post is helpful for you.

-As a final note, the placement of the legs has also changed.
+As a final note, we changed the placement of the legs.
 Originally they were about 6″ from either end of the table and also set a few inches inward from the front and back edges.
 To accommodate extra chairs, the legs are now at each corner of the table, making it all a little more spacious.

 So there it is, another project in the books.
-If you have any questions about the conversion, I will be glad to help out.
+If you have any questions about this table conversion, don't hesitate to leave a comment below.

 "How-to: DIY Wood Coffee Table to Dining Table Conversion"